bahadirbklg/intro/README.md

 * Adversarial examples which trick CNNs but are easy for humans
 * Examples of existing CNN models that can be used and modified
 * More detail on how to build and train custom models in PyTorch
+* Attribution visualization

 9. Image segmentation with CNNs
 * Examples of existing models that can be used
 * How to build and train your own models in PyTorch

 10. Tuning neural networks
-* dev-test training sets
+* dev-train-test sets
-* How to design a (custom) network and prevent over-fitting
+* How to design a custom network and prevent over-fitting

 11. Research tools
 * Data collection and large datasets (HDF5)